Essilu/music-is-digital/README.md

 # Music is digital

 > Python Project L1 Semester 1 (2020-2021) at EFREI Paris
-> By Ulysse Juget and Elliot Maisl
+> By Ulysse  and Elliot

 ## Usage